 The inspector observed that there were systems and measures in operation in the centre to protect the residents from possible abuse.
+There was a safeguarding plan in place and the inspector observed this being adhered to.

 Regulation 9: Residents' rights